Slip and Fall Attorney Case

 Fall – Urethral Disruption / Erectile Dysfunction of Penis – Fall Through Barn Door $3,000,000 payout

 Reported in the Lawyers Weekly

 In this case, the plaintiff was a 16 year old student.
 Tort action was brought against the trustees and professor of a prep school by the plaintiff.
-In October 1992 the plaintiff was babysitting the professor’s two children at the professor’s residence.
+The plaintiff was babysitting the professor’s two children at the professor’s residence.
 The professor’s home was located near campus and was provided by the prep school institution.

 The plaintiff was watching the two children, and playing in the barn which doubled as a squash court.
 Above the court was a gallery in which one of the two children was situated.
 At the time the child in the gallery cried out for the attention of the plaintiff.
 The plaintiff proceeded to climb the stairs, and searched for the door that led into the gallery.
 Lights were illuminating the court and the gallery, but not other parts of the barn.
 When the plaintiff opened the door, he saw light which he believed was coming from another door.
 At this time he proceeded forward, but there was no floor on the other side of the door.
 This led to a 12 foot fall.
 It appeared that the plaintiff stepped into a hay chute, and in turn fell on top of some furniture that was in storage.

 The plaintiff contended that the defendant was at fault for not keeping a safe property which led to his accident.
 Even more so, the incident could have been avoided if the professor would have simply told the plaintiff that the barn was unsafe.

 On the other side of things, counsel for the defense claimed that the plaintiff was liable because of his negligence in venturing around a barn that he was not familiar with.